paulborile/glienicke/README.md

 - **NIP-40: Event Expiration**: Supports `expiration` tag to automatically expire and filter events based on timestamp.
 - **NIP-42: Authentication**: Handles `kind:22242` AUTH events for client authentication with signature verification.
 - **NIP-50: Search Capability**: Supports full-text search across event content and tags with support for basic operators (AND, OR, NOT) and extensions like domain filtering.
+- **NIP-65: Relay List Metadata**: Handles `kind:10002` relay list events for advertising preferred relays with read/write markers and proper validation.

 ## Planned NIPs

 For compliance with gossip :
-- NIP-65: Relay List Metadata
 - NIP-56 Reporting
 - NIP-62 Vanish requests

-- NIP-56: Reporting
-- NIP-62: Vanish requests
 - NIP-70: Protected events
 - NIP-77: Negentropy sync